 A natural gas dryer transfers heat from burning natural gas into the dryer drum.
 This will cause air particles to warm up and start to move around, which will pick up water vapor from your clothes.
 The heated air is then passed through the venting system, where it rises since heated air becomes lighter than cold air when its temperature increases.
 The hot air that has just picked up water particles in the drum is now forced out of the venting system to carry water vapor away.
 Finally, the air returns into the dryer drum, where it heats up again and repeats its journey.

 A gas stove is a source of energy for cooking your favorite meals.
 It uses natural gas to ignite the flame that heats the pan or pot on your stovetop.
 These stoves are faster than electric stoves because they get hot immediately, but they can also be dangerous.
-All of our apartments have an electric range.
+All of our apartments at Pine Lake have an electric range.
 (What is the difference between a stove, oven, and range?)

 A gas stove works by sending natural gas through small holes in the burner, then ignited.
 The gas used comes from a tank in your apartment and flows through a valve into the stove.